Leandrolsantos/nerdinfo/README.md

 ### Conclusion

-It was a fun project, i´ll continue to update while i´m practicing, and create better versions
+It was a fun project, i´ll continue to update while i´m practicing, and create better versions.

 ### Tools